netzint/nextcloud-cli/README.md

 ```bash
 rm -rf /srv/docker/nextcloud/lost+found
 ```
-If you want to install the container manuell you can continue with manual install(#updating-nextcloud)
+If you want to install the container manually you can continue with manual install
 ---

 ## Installing the Script